pan-efs/fastapi_livescore/README.md

 ### Info & Prep
 The project is built with python=3.9.6 version on Windows 10 OS.

-Initialiaze the project using your desired IDE if you wish.
+Initialize the project using your desired IDE if you wish.

 Get docker from [here.](https://docs.docker.com/get-docker/)
 ### Build and run docker